 Noyce Scholars will be paired with local teachers from high-need school districts who will serve as mentors.
 Noyce Scholars will also work with teachers who have completed the Penn State Harrisburg Mathematics Coaching program, who will serve as external mentors.
 These mentoring relationships will continue into the Scholars’ early years of teaching.

 How do I apply?

-The Penn State Harrisburg Noyce Scholarship Program, sponsored by the National Science Foundation, is now accepting applications for the undergraduate scholarships to be awarded in Fall 2022 for the 2022-23 academic year.
+The Penn State Harrisburg Noyce Scholarship Program, sponsored by the National Science Foundation, is now accepting applications for the undergraduate scholarships and post-baccalaureate stipend to be awarded in Fall 2023 for the 2023-24 academic year.
 Completion of this application does not guarantee a scholarship.